MarkPearlCoZa/Blog_General/_posts/2016-11-08-What-should-a-new-mob-work-on-first.md

 Avoid work that is repetetive, unchallenging and requires no thought - this work is boring in it's very nature and does not demonstrate the benefits of mob programming.

-At some point the mob will do boring, repetetive items - for now though, you don't want people to get mob programming is boring because the work they are doing is boring.
+At some point the mob will do boring, repetetive items - for now though, you don't want people to think mob programming is boring because the work they are doing is boring.

 ## Everyone should be able to contribute